network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Server-Side Influence

-Finally, the server-side introduces the same kind of influence on the responsiveness as the client-side, with the difference that the responsiveness will be impacted during the downlink load generation.
+Finally, the server side introduces the same kind of influence on the responsiveness as the client side, with the difference that the responsiveness will be impacted primarily during the downlink load generation.

-Beyond the server's networking stack influence, the server selection impacts the result as well.
-First, the network path chosen between client and server is influenced by the server selection.
-Second, the network stack deployed on the selected server may not be representative for workloads that are relevant to the user running the test.
+Beyond the server's networking stack influence, the geographic location of the server impacts the result as well.
+The network path chosen between client and server is influenced by the server selection mechanism.
+Modern content delivery networks (CDNs) generally have data centers in many locations around the world, partly to keep data closer to the user and reduce round-trip times.
+To evaluate the real-world responsiveness of a particular CDN, the RPM test should use the same server selection mechanism clients normally use to determine which server to contact when accessing content from that CDN.
+For a general-purpose RPM test that is intended to evaluate general network conditions, ideally the provider of the test should have test servers available that are distributed around the world, like a typical CDN.
+If such geographic distribution is not possible, it may be useful to account for the geographic distance, so separate the (unavoidable) speed-of-light delay from other (avoidable) network delays.

 ## Investigating Poor Responsiveness